He's Trying To Fill In The Gaps On Google Street View — Starting With Zimbabwe

 "There's not always going to be a business case to tell the story of how people live across the world," he says.

 For now, Kanhema has found other ways to receive compensation for his work.
-Most recently, in March, Mushkegowuk Council, in northern Ontario, paid him to document the network of ice roads that connect indigenous communities in the area.
+Most recently, in March, the Mushkegowuk Council, in northern Ontario, paid him to document the network of ice roads that connect indigenous communities in the area.

 Often Street View contributors can also receive funding from tourism boards or travel agencies, but Kanhema says he wants to avoid that model.
 Those arrangements can mean restrictions on what he maps and when, like business owners who want to make sure their storefronts look busy or clean when the photographs are taken.